-The all-new HR-V is a new-generation subcompact crossover for the local market from Honda Cars Philippines, Inc. The car is designed to give drivers the personal feeling of a coupe, comfort of a sedan, and the toughness and confidence of an SUV.
-With a name that means High Rider Vehicle, it's an all-around vehicle for people looking for a car with great outward visibility, high ground clearance, and full safety features.
-It also boasts a wide tailgate, generous cargo space, and the same ULT seats found on the Jazz, making it extremely configurable when loading or unloading cargo.
+The HR-V is a new-generation subcompact crossover for the local market from Honda Cars Philippines, Inc. The car is designed to give drivers the personal feeling of a coupe, comfort of a sedan and the toughness and confidence of an SUV.
+With a name that means High Rider Vehicle, it's an all-around vehicle for people looking for a car with great road visibility, high ground clearance, and full safety features.
+It also boasts a wide tailgate, generous cargo space, and the same Utility, Long, and Tall (ULT) seats found on the Jazz, making it extremely configurable when loading or unloading cargo.
 Outside, the new HR-V has strong cues of coupe-like 'aero-cabin' and SUV-like lower body developed under the concept of Honda's “Dynamic Cross Solid.”